Bahrain jails activist for three years over protests

 But the United States values close ties with the ruling family, which allows Washington to run its Fifth Fleet operations out of Manama.

-The fleet plays an important role in ensuring the free flow of oil in the Gulf at a time when Iran has threatened to block vital shipping lanes nearby if the United States increases pressure over Tehran’s disputed nuclear programme.
+The fleet plays a key role in ensuring the free flow of oil in the Gulf at a time when Tehran has threatened to block vital shipping lanes nearby if the United States increases pressure over Iran’s disputed nuclear program.

+On Tuesday, a court delayed until September 4 a ruling in the retrial of 20 men convicted of leading the uprising, and since June the government has banned a series of protest rallies planned by leading opposition party Wefaq.

-Writing by Andrew Hammond and Rania El Gamal; Additional reporting by Susan Cornwell; Editing by Robin Pomeroy and Pravin Char
+Reporting by Rania El Gamal and Andrew Hammond; Editing by Jon Hemming and Robin Pomeroy